Favarzam/k12-prompt-engineering-guide-for-teachers/docs/4d-framework.md

 - "Does this align with my learning objectives?"
 - "Will this engage my specific students?"
 - "Are there any cultural biases or insensitive content?"
-- "Does this support different learning styles?"
+- "Does this support students with different languages?"
 - "Is the language developmentally appropriate?"

 #### **Red Flags to Watch For:**